bonfire-networks/website-blog/posts/bonfire-social-1.0-rc3.md

 ![quote2](/img/quote2.jpg)

-## Import your old posts when moving instances

-You can now bring your posts (and optionally their replies) with you when moving to Bonfire from another instance.
-Imported posts keep their original dates and links, and are added to your timeline in the right order, so your history looks complete.
-Replies and threads are preserved, as are like/boost counts.
-This works by automatically "boosting" your old posts (but without flooding people's feeds or notifications with old activities).

-<iframe style="border:0;" width="800" height="450" src="https://www.tella.tv/video/cmg57she8000b0bju3osx89uy/embed?b=0&title=0&a=1&loop=0&t=0&muted=0&wt=0" allowfullscreen allowtransparency></iframe>

 ## Other data portability improvements

 Instance migration is now more robust.
 In addition to follows, blocks, and posts, you can now export and import circles/lists, bookmarks, likes, and boosts.

 ![export](/img/export.jpg)

 A dedicated dashboard helps you follow the progress of data imports and migrations, so you always know what's happening with your data.

 ![importstatus](/img/importstatus.jpg)

 ## Federation status dashboard